eslint/eslint/docs/src/user-guide/core-concepts.md

 One of the things that makes ESLint such a useful tool is the ecosystem of integrations that surrounds.
 These integrations extend the core functionality of ESLint.
-For example, many code editors have ESLint extensions that show you the ESLint results of your code in file so that you don't need to use the ESLint CLI to see linting results.
+For example, many code editors have ESLint extensions that show you the ESLint results of your code in the file as you work so that you don't need to use the ESLint CLI to see linting results.

 For more information, refer to [Integrations](./integrations.md).
 For a curated collection of popular ESLint integrations,